 The University is aware of the hardship these regulations impose and encourages faculty and staff to apply for tuition remission benefits before the deadline each semester to ensure the maximum period of time allowed to withhold taxes.
-If you, your spouse, and/or eligible dependents drop a graduate course, please notify the University Benefits office as soon as possible.
+If you, your spouse, and/or eligible dependents drop a graduate course, please complete an updated On-Campus Tuition Remission Application.

-Note that if a class is added or dropped following registration, you will be subject to the same pro-rata tuition according to the guidelines published by OSA.
+Note that if a class is added or dropped following registration, you will be subject to the same pro-rata tuition according to the guidelines published by Student Accounts.

 During the fall semester, your graduate tuition account will be reconciled and your withholding request adjusted, if necessary, in October.
 This option only applies to on-campus graduate tuition for self, spouse and/or dependents.
 Changes to this estimate will only be made if there is a change in student status (e.g., not enrolling in graduate courses as originally anticipated).
 Some employees may qualify to deduct certain educational expenses when filing their individual tax return.
 Affected employees are encouraged to consult a tax advisor regarding eligibility to invoke this deduction.

 - The current $5,250 tax free benefit, which applies to courses taken by the employee only, is based upon a calendar year.